uijl/uijl.github.com_blog/content/posts/short-.com-domain-registrations.md

 ### Bottom 20

 The latest registration of any of the domains was on July 19th, 2018.
 Only a month ago.
 But given the fact that it has been registered by DropCatch.com it probably has been registered before, unfortunately I have not been able to retrieve the original registration date.
-The same is true for the second-to-last registration, this was on May 13, 2018 and is also held bij DropCatch.com.
+The same holds for the second-to-last registration, this was on May 13, 2018 and is also held by DropCatch.com.

 The twenty latest registrations in the dataset that I am looking at are listed below.
-It is interesting to see that only 20 domains, out of a dataset of 18,252, have been (re-)registered over the past eight years.
+It is interesting to see that only 20 domains – out of a dataset of 18,252 – have been (re-)registered over the past eight years.

 | Domain names | Creation date |
 |--------------|---------------|